Anything that is attached to your teeth that moves your teeth or corrects your bite.

 Of or pertaining to the upper jaw.
 May be used to describe teeth, dental restorations, orthodontic appliances or facial structures.

-A mouthpiece that is tailored to provide protection to the braces and teeth while the patient is playing a sport.
+A mouthpiece that is tailored to provide protection to the teeth while the patient is playing a sport.

 Attached to the upper molars through bonding or by cemented bands, the palatal expander is used to create a wider space in the upper jaw.